alces-flight/charge-client/docs/api_routes.md

 *creditsWereRequired*

-Flags the request have a non empty pool of `required credits`.
+Flags the request has a non empty pool of `required credits`.
 The request MAY `allocate` service credits from the `available credits`.

 Type: Boolean